 - 1. Electronic recording equipment may be utilized on school premises, district property and on district vehicles for the purpose of promoting safety. - 2.
-The district shall notify its students and staff that electronic recording equipment may be in use on any school/district property or on any district vehicle.
-The district shall incorporate said notice in the transportation services discipline code pamphlet and the annual notification to parents/guardians and behavioral code of conduct. - 3.
-Written signage will be displayed at facilities where electronic recording equipment is used and will include notice that electronic recording equipment may or may not be in use at any time. - 4.
+The district shall notify its students and staff that electronic recording equipment may be in use on any school/district property or on any district vehicle. - 3.
+Written signage will be displayed on school/district property or district vehicles where electronic recording equipment is used and will include notice that electronic recording equipment may or may not be in use at any time. - 4.
 Staff and students are prohibited from unauthorized use, tampering with or otherwise interfering with the district's electronic recording equipment and will be subject to appropriate disciplinary action for such violations.
 Disciplinary action shall be consistent with district policies and procedures. - 5.
 The building principal, authorized district administration and designated trained staff shall be the only personnel allowed to view recorded images.
 However, recorded images showing discipline, legal or policy violations, may be viewed by other appropriate district personnel or legal authorities. - 6.
 Recorded images may be copied for the purpose of evidence in a criminal investigation.
-A formal request by law enforcement and case number must accompany the request to the district director of safety and security. - 7.
+A formal request by law enforcement and case number must accompany the request to the district executive director of safety and security. - 7.
 Electronic technologies shall not monitor areas where students, staff and the public have a reasonable expectation of privacy such as locker rooms and adult and student restrooms. - 8.
 The district shall provide reasonable safeguards including but not limited to password, code and/or firewall protection and controlled physical access to the equipment or stored recordings to protect from unauthorized use.